drobotun/gostcrypto/docs/source/api/gostcipher/gostcipher.rst

 .. rubric:: **Exceptions:**

-- GOSTCipherError('iinvalid ciphertext data') - in case where the ciphertext data is not byte object.
+- GOSTCipherError('invalid ciphertext data') - in case where the ciphertext data is not byte object.

 Attributes:
 -----------